 - Cardiac issues

 - Neurological, muscular or skeletal anomalies

 - Kidney or liver disease

 - Vision or hearing loss at a young age

-- Abnormal sexual maturation, delayed puberty or fertility issues, including infertility, multiple pregnancy losses or babies who died in infancy
+- Abnormal sexual maturation, delayed puberty or fertility issues, including tests for infertility, multiple pregnancy losses or babies who died in infancy

 - Mental health issues

 - Unexplained medical conditions

 - Young/early deaths due to known or unknown medical conditions

 - For those who have medical concerns, collecting circumstantial information is helpful, such as whether they smoke, exercise, are overweight, etc.